Jahans3/use-simple-state/README.md

 The following props are identical to those of `useSimple`.

 ##### `mapState`
-If `mapState` is passed, it will be used to compute the output state and the result will be passed to the first element of the array returned by `useSimple`.
+If `mapState` is passed, it will be used to compute the output state and the result will be passed to the `state` key of `SimpleStateConsumer`'s render prop.

 ```js
 mapState(state: Object): *